ninkibah/country-select/README.md

 Users are strongly advised to evaluate the suitability of this list given their user base.

 This project was forked to have a version of the gem which would use 2 letter ISO-3166 country codes, and allow for internationalization.
-The translations can be set up with
+The translations can be set up under the "countries" key with the ISO-3166 code as the sub-key.
+Thus: countries.US is the translation key for the United States of America.

 ## Latest Changes
 **1.2.0**